Walt Simonson: Signature

 Simonson's distinctive signature consists of his last name, distorted to resemble a Brontosaurus.
 Simonson's reason for this was explained in a 2006 interview.
 "My mom suggested a dinosaur since I was a big dinosaur fan."

-Technique and materials
+Creative process

+Simonson creates using the Marvel method, plotting out his storylines on a grid and then doing detailed plots for each issue.
+After thumbnailing the story, he writes a full script, from which he moves to full-size layouts, and then finished art.

 Simonson inked his own work with a Hunt 102 crow quill pen.
-He switched to a brush during the mid-to-late 2000s, and despite the disparity between the two tools, Bryan Hitch, an admirer of Simonson's, stated that he could not tell the difference, calling Simonson's brush work "as typically good and powerful as his other work."
+He switched to a brush during the mid-to-late 2000s, and despite the disparity between the two tools, Bryan Hitch, an admirer of Simonson's, stated that he could not tell the difference, calling Simonson's brushwork "as typically good and powerful as his other work."
 He has used Pelikan drawing ink for most of his career.

 Influence

 Comics creators who have been influenced by Simonson's work include Arthur Adams and Todd McFarlane.

 Personal life

 Simonson met his future wife Louise Jones in 1973.
 The couple started dating in August 1974 and were married in 1980.